lupyuen/lupyuen.github.io/src/auto2.md

     [__"Auto Flash and Test NuttX on RISC-V BL602"__](https://lupyuen.github.io/articles/auto)

+1. What if the Kconfig files in NuttX Mainline get updated?
+How do we sync the updates to the PineDio Stack Build Config?

+    Here's how we sync the updates to the __PineDio Stack Build Config__ after merging NuttX Mainline with PineDio Stack...

+    ```bash
+    ## Configure build for PineDio Stack BL604
+    ./tools/configure.sh bl602evb:pinedio

+    ## Copy the updated Build Config to our repo
+    cp .config boards/risc-v/bl602/bl602evb/configs/pinedio/defconfig

+    ## So the next time we configure the build,
+    ## we will use the updated Build Config...
+    ## ./tools/configure.sh bl602evb:pinedio
+    ```

 ![PineDio Stack BL604 (top) and PineCone BL602 (bottom) connected to Single-Board Computer for Automated Testing](https://lupyuen.github.io/images/auto2-connect.jpg)

 _PineDio Stack BL604 (top) and PineCone BL602 (bottom) connected to Single-Board Computer for Automated Testing_